dcoles/ivle/doc/man/scripts.rst

 Admin scripts
 *************

-IVLE has a number of Admin scripts to configure IVLE or for functionality not
-directly in the web application.
+IVLE has a number of admin scripts for uncommon configuration or other functionality not available in the web application.

-Most of these script are required to be run as root.
+Most of these scripts must be run as root.

 ivle-addexercise
 ----------------